Researchers

 Lorenzo Prendini

 Lorenzo’s research is focused on the systematics of Afrotropical scorpions.
 Several revisions have now been completed, including Parabuthus and Opistophthalmus, and also of the southern African Amblypygi.
-Lorenzo is also co-Principle Investigator for the “Global Survey and Inventory of Solifugae” project.

 Further information